 More than that.
-At the very bottom of the Silurian series, in what is by some au-thorities termed the Cambrian formation, where all signs appear to be dying out-even there, among the few and scanty animal re-mains which exist, we find species of mol-luscous animals which are so closely allied to existing forms that at one time they were grouped under the same generic name. refer to the well-known Lingula of the Lingula flags.
-It was subsequently, in conse-quence of some slight differences, placed in quence of some slight differences, placed in the new genus Lingulella.
-Practically it belongs to the same great generic group as the Lingula, which you will find at the present day upon the shores of Australia.
-And the same thing is exemplified if we turn to certain great periods of the earth's history-as, for example, throughout the whole of the mesozoic period.
-There are groups of reptiles which begin shortly after the commencement of this period, as the Ichthyosauria and the Plesiosauria, and hey abound in vast numbers.
-They disappear with the chalk, and throughout the whole of that great series of rock they present no important modification.
-Facts of this kind are undoubtedly fatal to any form of the doctrine of evolution which necessitates the supposition that there is an intrinsic necessity on the part of animal forms which once come into existence to undergo modification; and they are still more distinctly opposed to any view which should lead to the belief that the modification in different types of animal or vegetahle life goes on equally and evenly.
+At the very bottom of the Silurian series, in what is bysome authorities termed the Cambrian formation, where all signs appear to be dying out-even there, among the few and scanty animal remains which exist, we find species of molluscous animals which are so closely allied to existing forms that at one time they were grouped under the same generic name.
+I inscoils animals which are so closely anied to existing forms that at one time they were grouped under the same generic name.
+I refer to the well-known Lingula of the Lingula flags.
+It was subsequently, in consequence of some slight differences, placed in the new genus Lingulella.
+Practically it belongs to the same great generic group as the Lingula, which you will find at the present day-upon the shores of Australia.
+And the same thing-is exemplified if we turn to certain great periods of the earth's history-as, for example, throughout the whole of the mesozoic period.
+There are groups of reptiles which begin shortly after the commencement of this period, as the Lohthyosauria and the Plesiosauria, and they abound in vast numbers.
+They disappear with the chalk, and throughout the whole of that great series of rock they prewhole of that great series of rock they pre-sent no important modification.
+Facts of this kind are undoubtedly fatal to any form of the doctrine of evolution which necessiof the doctrine of evolution which necessitates the supposition that there is an intrinsic necessity on the part of animal forms which once come into existence to undergo modification; and they are still more distinctly opposed to any view which should lead to the belief that the modification in different types of animal or vegetable life goes on equally and evenly.
 The facts, as I have placed them before you, would obviously contradict directly any such form of the hypothesis of evolution as laid down in these two postulates.